How to get a New York State drivers license

 It is illegal to practice driving in a DMV road test area.

 If you have a motorcycle permit (Class M, MJ or Limited MJ), your supervising driver must exercise general supervision of you while you operate the motorcycle and remain within one-quarter mile of you.
 The supervising driver should keep you in sight at all times.
 In addition, the only passenger who can ride with you on the motorcycle is your supervising driver.
-If you operate a moped with any valid class of permit, the same passenger rules applies.
+If you operate a moped with any valid class of permit, the same passenger rules apply.

 How to schedule and take a Road Test